Reggeized model for $\gamma p \to \rho^- \Delta^{++}(1232)$ photoproduction: introduction

-Hinted by these findings, we here investigate the $\gamma p\to\rho^-\Delta^{++}$ process as a natural extension of our previous works, and our theoretical interest in the present issue is two-folded; the role of the EM multipole moments of $\rho$-meson and $\Delta$-baryon, and the convergence of the reaction cross section at high energy because both the propagators of the spin-1 and spin-3/2 particles have the term proportional to $p^2/M^2$ which would diverge at high energy, unless one makes an approximation.
+Hinted by these findings, we here investigate the $\gamma p\to\rho^-\Delta^{++}$ process as an extension of our previous works, and our theoretical interest in the present issue is two-folded; the respective roles of the EM multipole moments of $\rho^-$ meson and $\Delta^{++}$ baryon in the reaction, and convergence of the reaction cross section at high energy, because both the propagators of the spin-1 and spin-3/2 particles have the divergent term which needs a special care.